oneapi-src/oneAPI-tab/image/README.rst

 ================================

-The Image SIG hosts discussions and presentations for fundamental image processing routines for use in high-performance computing, engineering, financial, and other applications.
+The Image SIG hosts discussions and presentations for fundamental image processing routines for high-performance computing, engineering, financial, and other applications.

-The SIG focuses its discussion on the oneAPI Image Processing Library (oneIPL), an extensive library of ready-to-use, highly-optimized image processing functions.
-As part of oneAPI, oneIPL is designed to allow execution on a wide variety of computational devices: CPUs, GPUs, and other accelerators.
-The functionality is subdivided into several
+This SIG discusses the oneAPI Image Processing Library (oneIPL), currently in the planning and spec development stage.
+Its goal is to become an extensive library of ready-to-use, highly optimized image processing functions.
+As part of oneAPI, oneIPL is designed to allow execution on various computational devices: CPUs, GPUs, and other accelerators.
+The functionality is subdivided into several domains: filers, geometry transformations, and color and type conversions.
-domains: filers, geometry transformations, color and type conversions.

 Its royalty-free APIs help developers:

-1. Take advantage of vectorization and SIMD (single instruction, multiple data) instructions on CPU and GPU.
+1. Use vectorization and SIMD (single instruction, multiple data) instructions on CPU and GPU.

-2. Take advantage of CPU threading and GPU SIMT (single instruction, multiple threads).
+2. Use CPU threading and GPU SIMT (single instruction, multiple threads).

 3. Improve the performance of computation-intensive applications with pipelines involving image processing and other operations provided as DPC++ kernel or oneAPI libraries.

 In addition to domain-specific functionality, the Image SIG may also discuss overall design features like the execution model, memory model, or error handling.
-At times, the open source oneIPL Interfaces project, which is an implementation of the oneIPL specification, may also be discussed.
+At times, the open source oneIPL Interfaces project, which implements the oneIPL specification, may also be discussed.

 The Image SIG is led by John Melonakos.